golemfactory/golem-docs/src/pages/docs/creators/dapps/creating-golem-dapps.md

       }
 ```

-At the moment, the manifests support no way to specify a port range or a wildcard that would include all the ports on a given address.
-Therefore, if you require accessing any ports different than the default, you must include several lines in the manifest, each with a different port number.
+At the moment, the manifests provide no way to specify a port range or a wildcard that would include all the ports on a given address.
+Therefore, if you need to access any ports other than the default, you must include several lines in the manifest, each with a different port number.

 ## Testing the images

 Before deploying the app to Golem, you may wish to test it.

-One way to do it is bundling it with `docker-compose` and verifying all of its components work as intended when launched as a whole.
-Of course, there are currently quite a few differences between Docker and Golem that confirming your application works correctly on the former is not yet a guarantee of success when launched on the latter but it still remains a great way of ensuring no detail has been missed at this stage.
+One way to do this is by bundling it with `docker-compose` and verifying that all of its components work as intended when launched as a whole.
+Of course, there are currently quite a few differences between Docker and Golem, Therefore, confirming that your application works correctly on the former is not yet a guarantee of success when launched on the latter, but it still remains a great way of ensuring no detail has been missed at this stage.

 ### ya-runtime-dbg